leonvukovic/fend-project-memory-game/README.md

 ## Code Dependencies

-1. index.html - blabla
+1. index.html - Main application file
-2. app.css - blabla
+2. app.css - Used for application style
-3. app.js - blabla
+3. app.js - Used for application functionality